go-ethereum

 sudo apt install influxdb-client

-By default, InfluxDB it is reachable at localhost:8086.
+By default, InfluxDB is reachable at localhost:8086.
 Before using the influx client, a new user with admin privileges needs to be created.
 This user will serve for high level management, creating databases and users.

 curl -XPOST "http://localhost:8086/query" --data-urlencode "q=CREATE USER username WITH PASSWORD 'password' WITH ALL PRIVILEGES"